Best Lab-Tested Cookware for Induction Cooktops

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 When you take a look at CR’s ratings of induction cooktops and induction ranges, it’s stunning how well they do in our tests.
-The top-rated induction range gets an almost perfect score, and the cooktops are right behind.
-Yet despite their impressive performance, induction appliances make up only a small slice of the market.
-Why?
+The top-rated induction cooktop gets an almost perfect score, and the ranges aren’t far behind.
+Yet despite their impressive performance, induction appliances make up just a fraction of the market.

 - Best for Induction Cooktops: Dutch Ovens Cookware Sets Stainless Steel Frying Pans Cast-Iron Frying Pans Carbon Steel Frying Pans